Justify-social/my-project/docs/features-frontend/settings/team-management.md

 ## Overview

-This guide provides detailed information on managing team members and roles within the Campaign Wizard application.
+This guide provides detailed information on managing team members and roles within the Justify.social platform.
 Team management is a critical component of the Settings feature, allowing organization administrators to control access, assign appropriate permissions, and maintain security across the platform.

 ## Team Roles and Permissions